 There are also lots of creative things you can do, such as finding techniques you’ve not used before.
 This could be shooting a long exposure of water, photographing in monochrome (most cameras have a black and white mode these days), trying some action photography at the local sports ground or creating an unusual still life image from everyday objects you find around the house.

 Of course, you can also participate in the weekly theme here on Photoblog.
 Every Monday, Tiffany sets a new theme to shoot for and participants are encouraged to post the results on their blog.
 I find it really helpful having a theme as it gives my photography a focus.
-Sometimes I’ll find a photo in the course of my daily shooting but, more often than not, I’ll end up seeking out somewhere or something to photograph specially for it.
+Sometimes I’ll find a photo in the course of my daily shooting but, more often than not, I’ll end up seeking out somewhere or something to photograph especially for it.